If there is one prayer that you should pray/sing every day and every hour, it is the

 Your answer should also be a function in $x$

-Let us discuss the forms of functions that are integrated by Algebraic Substitution
+Let us discuss some forms of functions that are integrated by Algebraic Substitution

 $